abhiips07/My-Quick-Rev-Notes/Bash/README.md

 ## Text Processing:
 - `awk`: Text processing tool.
 - `cut`: Remove sections from each line of files.
+  - `-b` specifiy byte like -b 1-3,7
+  - `-c` select specific characters rather than byte.
+Good for multi byte encodings
+  - `-d` delimiter used as field separator, default is `TAB`
+  - `-f` field list ex -f 1-2,4
+  - `-complement` print not selected fields/characters
+  - `--output-delimiter=%` delemiter used in output, by default it is same as input delimiter described in -d

+- `sed`: stream editor
+  `sed 's/match-patter/replace-pattern' filename`
 - `sort`: Sort lines of text files.
 - `uniq`: Report or omit repeated lines.
 - `tr`: Translate or delete characters.